IBM/CAST/docs/source/cast-big-data/csm-event-correlator.rst

 Installation
 ------------

-The CSM Event Correlator comes bundled in the `ibm-csm-bds-logstash*.noarch.rpm` rpm.
+The CSM Event Correlator comes bundled in the |csm-logstash| rpm.
 When installing the rpm, any old versions of the plugin will be removed and the bundled version will be installed.